Screenwriter Survey FAQs

 Q: What is the purpose of this survey?

 A: Industry consolidation means fewer employers producing fewer films.
 Unfortunately, in this highly concentrated environment, employment practices detrimental to screenwriters have become more pervasive.
-In 2010-11, the WGA’s Committee on the Professional Status of Writers met with studio executives to discuss workplace concerns, with few tangible results.
-In the wake of the 2011 MBA negotiations, the Guild decided to gather data and issue “report cards” on how particular producers and studios treat their writers.
-We are as interested in acknowledging good employers as we are in calling out bad ones.
+The Board of Directors has engaged a professional research firm to gather data on how particular producers and studios treat their writers.
+We are as interested in acknowledging good employers as we are in calling out the bad ones.

 Q: What sort of business practices are you asking about?